scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. *Path exploration (or beaconing)*: This is the process where an AS discovers paths to other ASes.
 See also [](#beaconing).
 2. *Path registration*: This is the process where an AS selects a few PCBs, according to defined policies, turns the selected PCBs into path segments, and adds these path segments to the relevant path infrastructure, thus making them available to other ASes.
 See also [](#path-segment-reg).
 3. *Path resolution*: This is the process of actually creating an end-to-end forwarding path from the source endpoint to the destination.
-For this, an endpoint performs (a) a path lookup step to obtain path segments, and (b) a path combination step to combine the forwarding path from the segments.
+For this, an endpoint performs (a) a path lookup step to obtain 	, and (b) a path combination step to combine the forwarding path from the segments.
 This last step takes place in the data plane.
 See also [](#lookup).

 All processes operate concurrently.

 The **Control Service** is responsible for the path exploration and registration processes in the Control Plane.
 It is the main control plane infrastructure component within each SCION AS and has the following tasks: